Introducing Conductor Cloud →Skip to docs content

 Conductor lets you change how an agent approaches a task before or during a chat.
 These controls affect the current session, not the repository itself.

-Use Claude Code or Codex when you want a coding agent in a Conductor workspace.
-You can run one agent by itself, or run Claude Code and Codex in separate tabs or workspaces.
+Use Claude Code, Codex, or Cursor when you want a coding agent in a Conductor workspace.
+You can run one agent by itself, or run multiple agents in separate tabs or workspaces.

 Supported controls

-Open the model picker to choose a Claude Code or Codex model.
+Open the model picker to choose a Claude Code, Codex, or Cursor model.
+If Cursor cannot start, check that CURSOR_API_KEY is configured in Settings -> Providers -> Cursor.
 If Codex cannot start, check your OpenAI authentication or subscription setup.

 Plan Mode